bodrovis/ChgkRating/docs/team.md

 ### Interface Methods

-`Team` model respond to the following convenience methods:
+`Team` model responds to the following convenience methods:

 ```ruby
 team.recap(season_id)                        # Returns a single Recap for the current Team at a given season.
 Input: